-Wastages are looked as the blockage against the productivity of manufacturing process.
-In the highly competitive world, it is not possible to enhance the top line by increasing the prices.
+Classic Wastes are looked as blockage against the productivity.
+In a highly competitive world, it is not possible to enhance the top line by increasing the prices.
 Hence, it is necessary to build effective systems and one of the ways is to understand the ‘wastages’ and eliminating them.

 Unlike the other categories of work, unplanned work is recovery work, which almost always takes you away from your goals.
 That’s why it’s so important to know where your unplanned work is coming from.